Basic bat care

 Please don't assume the bat is healthy and leave it outside to fly away.

-Some local bat group helplines may be able to assist if you are located in their county (see below).
-If you are unable to reach a carer we would recommend taking the bat to a local vet or wildlife hospital, who have a duty of care to all injured wildlife.
+In emergencies, however, some local bat group helplines may be able to assist if you are located in their county (see below).

 BERKSHIRE: 07005 803 201(http://www.berksbats.org.uk/)